fasolens/Scheduler/README.md

 The following parameters are used to schedule an experiment:

   * taskname  - an arbitrary identifier
-  * start     - a UNIX time stamp, the start time (may be left 0 to indicate ASAP)
+  * start     - a UNIX time stamp, the start time (may be left 0 to indicate ASAP, -1 for LPQ)
   * stop      - a UNIX time stamp, the stop time **OR**
   * duration  - runtime of the experiment in seconds.
   * nodecount - the number of nodes to allocate this experiment to